HomeHow To GuidesDIY Artificial Grass - How To Install

 Step 2: Install Base Layer

-• Before installing your lawn, you need to establish what base layer (medium) you will install under the artificial turf.
+- Before installing your lawn, you must establish what base layer (medium) you will install under the artificial turf.

-• While there’s some debate about the best base (medium) for artificial grass, this fine, chipped granite usually delivers the best drainage at a reasonable cost while being relatively easy to put in.
+- While there’s some debate about the best base (medium) for artificial grass, this delicate, chipped granite usually delivers the best drainage at a reasonable cost and is relatively easy to install.

-• Be sure to compact and level the granite medium since it will need to be level when you install the actual turf.
+- Be sure to compact and level the granite medium, as it must be level when installing the turf.
 Hint: Rent a dirt compactor.
-You don’t want any valleys, holes, pits – and remove any stones.
+You don’t want any valleys, holes, or pits, so remove any stones.

 Step 3: Sketch Layout Before You Cut Artificial Turf

-• In this sense, laying artificial grass is a lot like installing carpet flooring
+- In this sense, laying artificial grass is like installing carpet flooring.

 Step 4: Unroll the Artificial Grass

-• Before installing the turf, roll it out flat onto a clean, dry surface.
-Once it’s rolled out, the artificial turf must rest flat and warm up for six hours.
+- Before installing the turf, roll it out flat onto a clean, dry surface.
+Once rolled out, the artificial turf must rest flat and warm up for six hours.

-• A flat, clean driveway, especially one with good sun exposure, works very well for this purpose.
+- A flat, clean driveway, especially with good sun exposure, works well for this purpose.

 Step 5: “Seam” The Artificial Grass

-• Seaming is where the seam tape comes into play.
-Be sure to line up your seams as carefully as possible before starting this step since this will help make the turf look a bit more natural and wrinkle-free when finished.
+- Seaming is where the seam tape comes into play.
+Before starting this step, be sure to line up your seams as carefully as possible.
+This will help make the turf look more natural and wrinkle-free when finished.

-• To seam the pieces together, roll out the seam tape to the length you need and cut it into appropriate sections.
+- Roll out the seam tape to the length needed to join the pieces and cut it into appropriate sections.

-• Then, roll back one side of the seam and place the seam tape underneath.
-You can then mark the tape with a pencil or marker where the line between the two pieces will be.
+- Then, roll back one side of the seam and place the seam tape underneath.
+Mark the tape with a pencil or marker where the line between the two pieces will be.

 Step 6: Fasten Artificial Grass In Place

-• Be sure to have all of your final cuts made and all trimming completed before you nail the turf down since you won’t be able to move it quickly after this step.
+- Be sure to complete all of your final cuts and trimming before you nail the turf down since you won’t be able to move it quickly after this step.

 Step 7: Spread The “Infill Material”

-• Infill is a green-colored substrate material that helps the “blades” of your fake grass stand up like natural grass and also maintains pressure on the turf by weighing it down.
+- Infill is a green-colored substrate material that helps the “blades” of your fake grass stand up like natural grass and maintains pressure on the turf by weighing it down.

-• Once the infill is distributed over the turf, you’ll need to spread it out evenly to get the right look.
+- Once the infill is distributed over the turf, you must spread it evenly to get the right look.

-• The best way to do this is with a power broom, but you can get away with a regular hand broom or a synthetic turf rake.
+- The best tool for this is a power broom, but you can also use a regular hand broom or a synthetic turf rake.

-• Be sure to spread the infill evenly since you want it to cover the entire turf rather than end up in thick piles.
+- Be sure to spread the infill evenly.
+You want it to cover the entire turf rather than end up in thick piles.

 Is Artificial Grass Worth It?